Project Name: Hydrogen Consequence Testing

 Phase 4

-Phase 4 will study the odorant element of hydrogen distribution.
-Natural gas is injected with an odor to ensure any leaks are quickly detected.
+Phase 4 studied the odorant element of hydrogen distribution.
+Natural gas is injected with an odour to ensure any leaks are quickly detected.
 If similar odorants are to be adopted for hydrogen it will be necessary to confirm that they have the same level of effectiveness with hydrogen, as with natural gas.

-The study will investigate how long the odorant remains in hydrogen gas by tracking odorants with hydrogen to draw comparisons with existing methane use, in both movement and detection limits.
+The study investigated how long the odorant remains in hydrogen gas by tracking odorants with hydrogen to draw comparisons with existing methane use, in both movement and detection limits.